Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: Previous and auxiliary results

 \subsection{The existence of good generating vectors}

 Here, we show by a standard averaging argument that there exist generating vectors which make the worst case error of the corresponding lattice rule small.
 In addition, we show that many such vectors exist, which will be essential for the proof of our main result.
+Recall that, for $\bsh\in \ZZ^d$, we have